-Expulsion/Alternative Placement: Expulsion and alternative placements can have serious impact on a student's grades and academic achievement.
+Expulsion/Alternative Placement: Expulsion can have the most serious impact on a student's grades and academic achievement.
+However, no form of discipline should be enforced in a way that prevents a student from completing a grade or a subject, or meeting graduation requirements.
 Schools should help expelled students enroll in an alternative school or program, or find another way to continue their education.
-If enrolled in an alternative placement, make sure your student receives the required credits and courses to continue or move on to the next grade once they return to their home school.

-Out of School Suspension: Days spent out of the classroom due to suspension should always count as excused absences.
-If your child is given a suspension, be sure that he/she requests make-up assignments and tests, knows when make-up work should be submitted and if he/she will be eligible to receive full or partial credit.
+Out of School Suspension: If your child is given an out of school suspension, be sure that they receive make-up assignments and tests, know when make-up work should be submitted and if they will be eligible to receive full or partial credit.

-In School Suspension or Lesser Forms of Discipline: Lesser forms of punishment should not affect grades or the ability to graduate.
+In School Suspension or Lesser Forms of Discipline: Lesser forms of punishment should not affect a student's grades or ability to graduate.

-Discipline Records
+Discipline records